Reporting requirements for all victims

 Supporting information

-If you reported to police, you need to tell us what station you reported it to and the QP number, by completing the relevant section of the application form.
-You don’t need to provide a copy of your statement or any other police documents.
+You don’t need to provide a copy of your statement or any other police documents with your application.
 We’ll get the documents we need directly from police.

-- complete a special primary victim report , or
+- complete a special primary victim report

-- provide a letter, medical records or case notes that tell us:
+- provide a letter, medical records or case notes that tell us

 - the date you first reported the violence to the worker

-- the date (or date range) the violence happened
+- the date (or date range) the violence happened (an approximate date is okay)

-- a description of what happened
+- a brief description of what happened

-- the name of the offender (if known)
+- the name of the offender (optional)

 - details of any injuries and adverse impacts that were directly caused by the act of violence.